Can the City tell Comcast to change its rates or its programming?

 Whom do I contact to schedule a Live Scan (fingerprint) appointment?

+Fingerprint on print cards or Live Scan are both by appointment only on Tuesdays, Wednesdays, and Thursdays.
 You may contact our Records Bureau at(805) 928-3781, ext.
-2590, to schedule an appointment.
-Fingerprinting on print cards is done from 11 – 5:00 P.M.
-Monday – Friday with no appointment necessary.
-Live Scan fingerprinting is by appointment only.
-A valid photo ID is necessary for both types of fingerprinting.
+2590 to schedule an appointment.
+Each fingerprint card is $14.40.
+Live Scan fees vary by type of application.
+A valid photo ID and proper paperwork is necessary for both types of fingerprinting.
 NOTE: Fingerprinting for Immigration purposes is no longer done here; please contact the Immigration and Customs Enforcement (ICE)in Los Angeles.

 My child is younger/older than the specified age requirement for a class.
 Can I still register her/him?